How To Move To Sweden Without A Job

 Moving to Sweden without a job offer: can you do it?

-Yes, you can definitely move to Sweden without a job offer.
+Yes, you can move to Sweden without a job offer.
 Your nationality will determine how easy this process is for you.
 If you’re an EEU or EEA citizen, you can just travel to Sweden to find work.

 However, if you are a non-EU citizen, you need to apply for a job seeker visa, which will allow you to stay in the country for several days until you can find a job offer and apply for a work visa.